-- 23. By reason of the matters pleaded in paragraphs 7, 8, 10(b), and 10(c) and 11 above, the Re-Supplied Defective Vehicles were not of merchantable quality within the meaning of section 74D(3) of the TPA. - 24.
-Any Group Member who acquired a Re-Supplied Defective Vehicle before 1 January 2011 suffered loss or damage by reason that the Re-Supplied Defective Vehicles they acquired was were not of merchantable quality.
+- 23. By reason of the matters pleaded in paragraphs 7, 8, 10(b), and 10(c) above, the Defective Vehicles were not of merchantable quality within the meaning of section 74D(3) of the TPA. - 24.
+Any Group Member who acquired a Defective Vehicle before 1 January 2011 suffered loss or damage by reason that the Defective Vehicle they acquired was not of merchantable quality.

-- (A) The difference between the amount which each Group Member paid or is liable to pay for that Group Member's Defective Vehicle, and the true value of the Defective Vehicle as at the date of purchase, insofar as that difference is attributable to the matter pleaded in paragraph 23 above (which is a matter for evidence, including expert evidence): - (B) Loss of use of the Defective Vehicle; and/or connected with the fact that the Defective Vehicle was fitted with at least one Takata Airbag; and/or - (ii) the time, cost and inconvenience of attending at a service centre or other place to have a replacement airbag fitted, including any: - (I) transportation costs (such as taxi, private hire car and/or public transport fares) incurred due to the inability to use the Defective Vehicle during or in connection with its repair; - (II) fuel costs incurred in driving, or towing costs incurred in towing, the Defective Vehicle to the location nominated by the Defendant for the replacement of the Takata Airbag: - (III) compensation for missed work while attending to the fitting of the replacement airbag. - 25.
-By reason of the matters pleaded in sub-paragraphs of paragraphs 3(e), 4(h)(i), 5, 10(d), 23 and 24 above, the Defendant is liable, pursuant to section 74D(1) of the TPA, to compensate any Group Members who acquired a Re-Supplied Defective Vehicle before 1 January 2011 for the loss and damage referred to in paragraph 24 above.
+- (A) The difference between the amount which each Group Member paid or is liable to pay for that Group Member's Defective Vehicle, and the true value of the Defective Vehicle as at the date of purchase, insofar as that difference is attributable to the matter pleaded in paragraph 23 above (which is a matter for evidence, including expert evidence); - (B) Loss of use of the Defective Vehicle; and/or - (C) Any expenditure for which a Group Member has, or is likely to, become liable as a result of: - (i) the reasonable unwillingness of a Group Member to drive their Defective Vehicle where that reasonable unwillingness was connected with the fact that the Defective Vehicle was fitted with at least one Takata Airbag; and/or - (ii) the time, cost and inconvenience of attending at a service centre or other place to have a replacement airbag fitted, including any: - (I) transportation costs (such as taxi, private hire car and/or public transport fares) incurred due to the inability to use the Defective Vehicle during or in connection with its repair; - (II) fuel costs incurred in driving, or towing costs incurred in towing, the Defective Vehicle to the location nominated by the Defendant for the replacement of the Takata Airbag; - (III) compensation for missed work while attending to the fitting of the replacement airbag. - 25.
+By reason of the matters pleaded in paragraphs 3(e), 4(h), 5, 10(d), 23 and 24 above, the Defendant is liable, pursuant to section 74D(1) of the TPA, to compensate any Group Members who acquired a Defective Vehicle before 1 January 2011 for the loss and damage referred to in paragraph 24 above. - 26.
+[Not used]